initOS/dob/docs/configuration.md

 <action_name>:
   action: ..
 Action type.
 Either update, insert or delete with update as default.
   model: ..
 Odoo model.
 Required.
+  enable: ..
+Enables/disables the step.
+Default is True
   domain: ..
 Search domain to specify specific records.
 Default is []
   values: ..
 Dictionary to define the new value of each field.
 Required. context ..
 Dictionary to update the context of the environment for the action.